emannuelalmeida/sokoban-game-lua/README.md

 Known bugs:

 - The highscore screen gets all scrambled.
-There is something wrong with the saving/loading.
+There is something wrong with the saving/loading. - FIXED